BARGHEST-ngo/MESH/README.md

 <br/></h3>

 > [!IMPORTANT]
 > Please be aware this project is currently in public alpha.
+We take security seriously, and thus we recommend not using this in production till we have conducted a full penetration-test.
+This is currently on going.
+Features and APIs may change.
+Please report issues here on GitHub.

 MESH is a censorship-resisting, peer-to-peer first, end-to-end encrypted overlay network for digital forensics.
 It's a fork of the [Tailscale](https://github.com/tailscale/tailscale) protocol, but is self-hostable and heavily modified for civil society and forensic operations.